Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Fitting potential curves

 It is conceptually useful to interpret the fitted potentials in terms of the resulting singlet and triplet scattering lengths, which are $a_\textrm{s}=-29.2(8)\ a_0$ and $a_\textrm{t}=77.7(2)\ a_0$, respectively.
 The value of $a_\textrm{t}$ for the current potential is outside the error bounds of the value $a_\textrm{t}=74.88(9)\ a_0$ obtained in ref.\ \cite{GrobnerKCsFeshbach}.
 This apparent discrepancy arises because $a_\textrm{s}$ and $a_\textrm{t}$ are correlated.
 The effect of this correlation on uncertainties was implicitly neglected in ref.\ \cite{GrobnerKCsFeshbach}, where $a_\textrm{s}$ was fixed at the value from ref.\ \cite{Ferber:2013}.
 Our ability to determine $a_\textrm{s}$ and $a_\textrm{t}$ independently here comes both from the inclusion of resonances with a wider range of singlet fractions than in ref.\ \cite{GrobnerKCsFeshbach} and from including precise measurements of binding energies.
 As mentioned above, the curvature of the binding energy near threshold is sensitive to $a_\textrm{s}-a_\textrm{t}$; this is significantly larger for the current potential than for the potential of ref.\ \cite{GrobnerKCsFeshbach}, and it may be seen in Fig.\ \ref{fig:BindingEnergy} that both the curvature near threshold and the magnetic moment well below threshold are much better represented by the current potential.

 We have used the new interaction potentials to calculate bound-state and scattering properties of $^{39}$K+Cs.
 The scattering calculations used the MOLSCAT package \cite{molscat:2019, mbf-github:2023}.
 We obtained resonance positions, widths and background scattering lengths \cite{Frye:resonance:2017} for all the broad s-wave resonances that occur at the lowest threshold for each $M_F\ge 0$ at fields below 600~G. They are listed in the Supplementary Material \cite{SuppMat}.
 In addition, Fig.\ \ref{fig:L2-states} shows the near-threshold bound states below the lowest threshold between 310 and 370 G, including d-wave states (with $L=2$).
 The s-wave state that produces the resonance near 361.7~G has character $(n(f,m_f)_\textrm{K})(f,m_f)_\textrm{Cs},L) = (-2(2,2)_\textrm{K}(3,2)_\textrm{Cs},\textrm{s})$ at depths less than 30~MHz below threshold, but has a broad avoided crossing with $(-1(1,1)_\textrm{K}(3,3)_\textrm{Cs},\textrm{s})$ below that.
 It undergoes narrow avoided crossings at 323.17 and 329.04 G with d-wave states.
 As described in Supplementary Material \cite{SuppMat}, we observe losses of molecules in magnetic field ramps across 329.21(2) G, which we interpret as nonadiabatic processes due to the d-wave state.
 This confirms that the present potential works well for d-wave as well as s-wave states.
 There is an additional, shallower, d-wave state that crosses threshold near 358 G and has a strong avoided crossing with another d-wave state that appears at the lower right of the figure.
+The improved potentials can be used to compute accurate bound-state wavefunctions.
+With the addition of excited-state wavefunctions, we will be able to construct a model for STIRAP intensities \cite{10.21468/SciPostPhys.15.6.220} and identify optimal initial states for transfer to the hyperfine ground state.